Start Printed Page 31117

 The Wildlife Services (WS) program in the Animal and Plant Health Inspection Service (APHIS) cooperates with Federal agencies, State and local governments, and private individuals to research and implement the best methods of managing conflicts between wildlife and human health and safety, agriculture, property, and natural resources.
 Wildlife-borne diseases that can affect domestic animals and humans are among the types of conflicts that APHIS-WS addresses.
 Wildlife is the dominant reservoir of rabies in the United States.

-Currently, APHIS conducts an oral rabies vaccination (ORV) program to control the spread of rabies.
+APHIS-WS conducts an oral rabies vaccination (ORV) program to control the spread of rabies.
 The ORV program has utilized a vaccinia-rabies glycoprotein (V-RG) vaccine.
 APHIS-WS' use of the V-RG vaccine has resulted in several notable accomplishments, including the elimination of canine rabies from sources in Mexico, the successful control of gray fox rabies virus variant in western Texas, and the prevention of any appreciable spread of raccoon rabies in the eastern United States.
 While the prevention of any appreciable spread of raccoon rabies in the eastern United States represents a major accomplishment in rabies management, the V-RG vaccine has not been effective in eliminating raccoon rabies from high-risk spread corridors.
 This fact prompted APHIS-WS to evaluate rabies vaccines capable of producing higher levels of population immunity against raccoon rabies to better control the spread of this disease.

+APHIS-WS has prepared a supplemental environmental assessment (EA) in which we analyze expanding the area of the field trial zone in Ohio and West Virginia.
 We are making the supplemental EA available to the public for review and comment.
 We will consider all comments that we receive on or before the date listed under the heading DATES at the beginning of this notice.

 The EA has been prepared in accordance with: (1) The National Environmental Policy Act of 1969 (NEPA), as amended (42 U.S.C.
 4321 et seq.), (2) regulations of the Council on Environmental Quality for implementing the procedural provisions of NEPA (40 CFR parts 1500-1508), (3) USDA regulations implementing NEPA (7 CFR part 1b), and (4) APHIS' NEPA Implementing Procedures (7 CFR part 372).